Pumukyyy/wpo-friendly-share/readme.txt

 = - How can I add the buttons so they can follow me on networks with a short code? = Add this shortcode `[wfs_follow]` where you want to show them

-= - Why doesn't anything appear if I already added it with short code or in the template? = First there must be some button selected to be displayed in the post
+= - Why is nothing displayed if I already added it with short code or via php in the template? = First there must be some button selected to show in the post

 == Screenshots ==